our 2019-2020 Board of DirectorS

 Carla Robbins Silver is the Executive Director of Leadership + Design.
 She has been a career independent school educator, administrator, and student.
 She has served as the Middle School Division Director and Director of Development at The Children’s School in La Jolla, CA; the Director of Summerbridge San Francisco, A Breakthrough Program; English teacher at San Francisco University High School; and teacher and coach at Lick-Wilmerding High School in San Francisco and Holland Hall School in Tulsa, Oklahoma.
 Carla attended Manzano Day School and Albuquerque Academy.
 She holds a B.A. in English from Emory University and an M.A. in Nonprofit Management and Leadership from the University of San Diego.
 She has worked with a number of nonprofit organizations and schools in areas of strategic planning, governance, development, marketing, and branding.

-Sherice is an inspirational leader with nearly 20 years of experience in marketing, brand and product management, strategic planning, change management, and organizational development.
-She currently serves as Marketing Director for Google’s kids and family products.
-Sherice previously served as Marketing Director for Android Pay and as Marketing Director for Google Express.
-Prior to Google, Sherice spent nearly 15 years at Nickelodeon in a variety of leadership roles with multi-billion dollar P&Ls covering consumer products, strategic planning, and digital.
-She is a mother of two boys, with a passion for revolutionizing the public education system in the U.S. In addition to her work with Breakthrough Silicon Valley, Sherice is an advisor and former board member of the Global Language Project, a non-profit bringing language learning to urban schools.
-Sherice is a GooglersGive ambassador for North America marketing, focused on education projects including MadeWithCode, I/O Youth, on-campus tours, and speaking opportunities with students from South Bay and West Contra Costa Unified School Districts.
-She also volunteers with the Google for Education Engagement Program team.
+Prior to Google, Sherice spent nearly 15 years at Nickelodeon in a variety of leadership roles across consumer products, strategic planning and digital.
+She is a mother of 2 boys, with a passion for revolutionizing the public education system in the US.
+In addition to her board service with Breakthrough Silicon Valley, Sherice is an advisor, and former board member of the Global Language Project - a non-profit bringing language learning to urban schools.